The boathouses of Ine, found in an area called Kyoto By The Sea in the prefecture's northern region, are an exceptionally popular tourist spot.

-In May 2018 when this article was written only lodging without meals was possible.
+In May 2018, when this article was written, only lodging without meals was possible.
 For meals, you can purchase something at the Funaya Shokudo we mentioned earlier or at other cafes and restaurants.
-Many places require advanced reservations so you should contact the Tourism Association ahead of time.
+Many places require advance reservations, so you should contact the Tourism Association ahead of time.

 Funaya Maruichi Boathouse Lodge舟屋の宿 まるいち

 - Address 940 Kamejima, Ine-cho, Yosa-gun, Kyoto Prefecture

 Check-out: 10:00 a.m.